chaitan28/Terraform_directory/my_terraform_notes.md

 2. local-exec provisioner<br>
 It will always be used to perform local operations onto your local machine.<br>
 3. remote-exec provisioner<br>
- it is always going to work on the remote machine. remote-exec you can specify the commands of shell scripts that want to execute on the remote machine.
+ it is always going to work on the remote machine. remote-exec you can specify the commands of shell scripts that want to execute on the remote machine.<br>
- > Supporting arguments for remote provisioners 1.inline - With the help of an inline argument you can specify the multiple commands which you want to execute in an ordered fashion.
+ > Supporting arguments for remote provisioners 1.inline - With the help of an inline argument you can specify the multiple commands which you want to execute in an ordered fashion.<br>
    ```hcl
    provisioner "remote-exec" {
     inline = [